-Bella’s first full length poetry book Side Effects of Remembering the Little Things explores what it means to experience toxic love.
+Bella's first full length book of poetry Side Effects of Remembering the Little Things explores what it means to experience toxic love.
 She walks the reader through her relationship taking the reader into the cracks of the eventual breaking point.
-This book will make you cry, and feel a little less alone.
+Bella's book will make you cry, and feel a little less alone.
 You can order the book at bellapoetry.com.

 by Ken Yoshikawa